Charged particle motion and radiation in strong electromagnetic fields: Outlook

 \subsection{Experimental programs}

 In \cref{sec:Geometries} we introduced two basic interaction geometries for the exploration of SFQED effects: a high-energy electron beam colliding with a high-intensity laser pulse and two colliding, high-intensity laser pulses.
 Based on this review's discussion of SFQED interaction properties and the availability of lasers and electron beams, we can envisage a three-stage program, with associated facility development, for experimental research~\cite{zhang.pop.2020}.
-The first two stages correspond to the two basic interaction configurations, whereas the third provides a setup flexible enough to accommodate both at much higher energies and intensities.
-This concept for laser-based facilities is well aligned with the strategic plan for plasma-based advanced accelerators and novel radiation sources and represents a 10-GeV demonstrator facility and electron-positron collider respectively.
+The first two stages correspond to the two basic interaction configurations, whereas the third provides a setup flexible enough to accommodate both at much higher energies and intensities. {This three-stage program for laser-based facilities is well aligned with the strategic plans for plasma-based advanced accelerators and novel radiation sources and follows a path from a 10-GeV demonstrator facility to the plasma based electron-positron collider (for details on plasma based collider strategic plans see \cite{roadmap.doe.2016,alegro.arxiv.2019,alegro.arxiv.2020}).}